clojure-lsp/clojure-lsp/docs/settings.md

 ##### require

-Whether to enable sort of `:require` form.
+Whether to enable sort of `:require` form. `true` to sort according to the Clojure Style Guide, `:naive` to sort as alphanumeric.

 ##### import